 - If there’s money left over, I allocate it to any extra spending we plan on doing for the new month or to savings.

-(This is a super basic overview, but what is most important is to create your budget for the new month.
-If you want to go deep and learn my process, snag my budget printable pack.)
+This is a super basic overview, but what is most important is to create your budget for the new month.

 3. Check the Calendar